-The Proposed Project's potential unmitigated significant adverse impacts to open space, shadows, historic and cultural resources, and transportation could be eliminated by constructing only 30 percent of the Proposed Project in a building no more than 170 feet tall on the Development Site.
-For comparison, the Proposed Project on the Development Site would contain approximately 680,500 gsf in total, including 394 DUs (up to 99 of which would be affordable), 267,747 gsf of office uses, 13,353 gsf of retail uses, 5,000 gsf of community facility uses, and 108 parking spaces in a building up to 395 feet tall.
-As the Applicant does not control the restoration, reopening, and potential expansion of the Museum, the anticipated program on the Museum Site would remain unchanged compared to the Proposed Project.
-This alternative would be subject to approval by the Landmarks Preservation Commission and would utilize a combination of measures (potentially including, but not limited to, changes in height, proportion, or massing) to the extent that the potential contextual impact on the surrounding historic district would be eliminated.
+The previously proposed project's potential unmitigated significant adverse impacts to open space, shadows, historic and cultural resources, and transportation could be eliminated by constructing only 30 percent of the previously proposed project in a building no more than 170 feet tall on the Development Site.
+For comparison, the previously proposed project on the Development Site would contain approximately 680,500 gsf in total, including 394 DUs (up to 99 of which would be affordable), 267,747 gsf of office uses, 13,353 gsf of retail uses, 5,000 gsf of community facility uses, and 108 parking spaces in a building up to 395 feet tall.
+As the Applicant does not control the restoration, reopening, and potential expansion of the Museum, the anticipated program on the Museum Site would be subject to approval by the Landmarks Preservation Commission and would utilize a combination of measures (potentially including, but not limited to, changes in height, proportion, or massing) to the extent that the potential contextual impact on the surrounding historic district would be eliminated.
 The significant adverse noise impact during construction could not be eliminated.

-This reduction in the level of development would significantly compromise the ability of the Proposed Project to realize its intended goals and objectives.
+This reduction in the level of development would significantly compromise the ability to realize the Applicant's intended goals and objectives.
 The reduction in program would result in fewer DUs, including fewer affordable units.
 The reduction in the office, retail, and community facility uses would also lead to fewer employment opportunities and space for the community in the area.
 The smaller scale of this alternative's program would preclude the planned restoration, reopening, and potential expansion of the Museum.
-As a result, this No Unmitigated Significant Adverse Impact Alternative is unlikely to achieve any of the intended goals and objectives of the Proposed Project.
+As a result, this No Unmitigated Significant Adverse Impact Alternative is unlikely to achieve any of the intended goals and objectives.